zsteinkamp/steinkamp.us/pages/about.md

 Outside of work, I enjoy [making music](/music), [software for other electronic musicians](/music-tools), and have recently been exploring the space of Filesystem Apps - take and keep ownership of your data without compromising experience.

+Have a look at [my dad's website](https://dick.steinkamp.us/) showcasing his history of creating, preserving, or resurrecting interesting vehicles of the past.

 I plan on retiring soon (2024) and look forward to devoting focused energy on doing the best for myself, the people close to me, and my communities, absent the quest for a paycheck.

 Let's chat!